How To Buy Bitcoin Cash (BCH)?

 Blockchain scalability

-The SegWit soft fork was planned before the BCH hard fork, but the Bitcoin Cash proponents believed that SegWit was an inferior alternative to increasing the block size limit.
-The Bitcoin Cash fork from Bitcoin was supported by some notable members of the blockchain industry, including Jihan Wu (co-founder of Bitmain) and Roger Ver (CEO of Bitcoin.com).
+Before the SegWit hard fork was scheduled to occur, the SegWit soft fork was supposed to take place.
+However, supporters of Bitcoin Cash believed that SegWit was a subpar alternative to increasing the size limit of blocks.
+The Bitcoin Cash hard fork was supported by some prominent members of the blockchain industry, such as Jihan Wu, who is the co-founder of Bitmain.
+Roger Ver was another backer of the Bitcoin Cash fork (CEO of Bitcoin.com).

 How does BCH work?

-Unlike Bitcoin, Bitcoin Cash has an increased block size limit, which allows for more transactions to be included in each block.
-The block size limit was initially raised from 1 MB to 8 MB and then raised again in 2018 to 32 MB.
+Bitcoin Cash, in contrast to Bitcoin, has an increased limit on the size of each block, which enables a greater number of transactions to be included in each block.
+The maximum size of a block could be increased from 1 MB to 8 MB in the beginning, and then it was increased to 32 MB in 2018.

-In the past, Bitcoin Cash also implemented an emergency difficulty adjustment (EDA) algorithm to decrease the mining difficulty and incentivize miners to join the network.
-However, the algorithm was later removed due to instabilities.
-The EDA implementation is one of the reasons why the BCH blockchain is thousands of blocks ahead of Bitcoin.
+In the past, Bitcoin Cash made use of an algorithm known as emergency difficulty adjustment (EDA), which aimed to lessen the difficulty of mining and provide miners with an incentive to join the Bitcoin Cash network.
+However, after some time, the algorithm was taken out of use because it was unstable.
+One of the reasons why the Bitcoin Cash blockchain is thousands of blocks ahead of the Bitcoin blockchain is because of the implementation of EDA.

 BCH key features